Advertising in the Age of The Social Networks and The ‘Shared Economy’

 Post-capitalism: An Introduction to Our Future

-Ditching neoliberalism might be the easy part here.
+Ditching neoliberalism might be the easy part here and might happen without a concrete plan to do so.
 There’s a growing consensus among protest movements, radical economists and radical political parties around the world as to how you do it: suppress high finance, reverse austerity, invest in green energy and promote high-waged work.
 But then what?
 Within the neoliberal capitalist society there seems to be no alternative, at least no better alternative.
 All routes away from capitalism end in the kind of disaster that befell the Soviet Union; and that a revolt against capitalism is a revolt against a natural and timeless order.
 The elite and their supporters are lined up to defend the same core principles: high finance, low wages, secrecy, militarism, intellectual property and energy based on carbon.
 The bad news is that they control nearly every government in the world.
 The good news is that in most countries they enjoy very little consent or popularity among ordinary people.
-Neoliberalism, with its belief in the permanence and finality of “free markets,” tried to rewrite the whole prior history of humanity as “things that went wrong before us.”
+Neoliberalism, with its belief in the permanence and finality of “free” markets, tried to rewrite the whole prior history of humanity as “things that went wrong before us.”
 But once you begin to think about the history of capitalism, you are forced to ask which events, amid the chaos, are part of a recurrent pattern and which are part of an irreversible change.
-The current crisis not only spells the end of the neoliberal model, it is a symptom of the longer-term mismatch between market systems and an economy based on information.
+The current digital phenomenon not only spells the end of the neoliberal model, it is a symptom of the longer-term mismatch between market systems and an economy based on information.
 Mason suggests that replacing capitalism is no longer a utopian dream: “the basic forms of a post-capitalist economy can be found within the current system.”

 Capitalism, it turns out, will not be abolished by forced-march techniques.
 It will be abolished by creating something more dynamic that exists, at first, almost unseen within the old system, but which breaks through, reshaping the economy around new values, behaviors and norms.
 As with feudalism 500 years ago, capitalism’s demise will be accelerated by external shocks and shaped by the emergence of a new kind of being.
 And it has started.